 • Collectors were under increased pressure to deliver and were capturing payment commitments even when they were not entirely confident about those commitments being met by the buyers.

-• On the accounts payable side, a lot of buyers were unsure about their cash flow.
+• On the Accounts Payable side, a lot of buyers were unsure about their cash flow.
 They were making payment commitments to maintain business continuity and definitely did not want their lines of credit to get impacted.

 • Whether a buyer had the money to make a payment or how high a priority an AR supplier was to a buyer.
 If a supplier sells something non-essential, a buyer can more easily opt to keep an invoice unpaid while paying more essential suppliers.